 As with workplace participation, we need to reflect seriously on how AI and digital technology more generally can enable, rather than hinder and distort, democratic participation.
-This is especially urgent given the declining faith in democracy across the globe in recent years, including in long-established democracies such as the United Kingdom and the United States.
+21 This is especially urgent given the declining faith in democracy across the globe in recent years, including in long-established democracies such as the United Kingdom and the United States.
 Indeed, the disillusionment is such that, in a recent poll, 51 percent of Europeans favored replacing at least some of their parliamentarians with AI.
-There is still time to salvage the democratic ideal that an essential part of civic dignity is participation in self-government.
+22 There is still time to salvage the democratic ideal that an essential part of civic dignity is participation in self-government.

 An additional complexity here concerns how these two modes of participation - in the workplace and in politics - are connected.
 It is obvious that active participation in the two domains is mutually reinforcing in important ways.
-Thus, powers of reason and sociability that are developed in a participatory workplace, and that foster a sense of equal civic dignity, can be brought to bear in democratic deliberation about political questions, just as democratic control over the impact of new technologies on the workplace can help preserve and enhance its vital role as a site of genuine human fulfilment.

-have mainly focused on narrow AI, conceived as AI-powered technology that can perform limited tasks (such as facial recognition or medical diagnosis) that typically require intelligence when performed by humans.
-This is partly because serious doubt surrounds the likelihood of artificial general intelligence emerging within any realistically foreseeable time frame, partly because the operative notion of "intelligence" in discussions of AGI is problematic, and partly because a focus on AGI often distracts us from the more immediate questions of narrow AI.

-With these caveats in place, however, one can admit that thought experiments about AGI can help bring into focus two questions fundamental to any humanistic ethic: What is the ultimate source of human dignity, understood as the inherent value attaching to each and every human being?
-And how can we relate human dignity to the value inhering in nonhuman beings?
-Toward the end of Kazuo Ishiguro's novel Klara and the Sun, the eponymous narrator, an "Artificial Friend," speculates that human dignity - the "human heart" that "makes each of us special and individual" - has its source not in something within us, but in the love of others for us.
-But a threat of circularity looms for this boot-strapping humanism, for how can the love of others endow us with value unless those others already have value?
+Thus, powers of reason and sociability that are developed in a participatory workplace, and that foster a sense of equal civic dignity, can be brought to bear in democratic deliberation about political questions, just as democratic control over the impact of new technologies on the workplace can help preserve and enhance its vital role as a site of genuine human fulfilment.23 have mainly focused on narrow AI, conceived as AI-powered technology that can perform limited tasks (such as facial recognition or medical diagnosis) that typically require intelligence when performed by humans.
+This is partly because serious doubt surrounds the likelihood of artificial general intelligence emerging within any realistically foreseeable time frame, partly because the operative notion of "intelligence" in discussions of AGI is problematic,24 and partly because a focus on AGI often distracts us from the more immediate questions of narrow AI.25 man dignity to the value inhering in nonhuman beings?
+Toward the end of Kazuo Ishiguro's novel Klara and the Sun, the eponymous narrator, an "Artificial Friend," speculates that human dignity - the "human heart" that "makes each of us special and individual" - has its source not in something within us, but in the love of others for us.26 But a threat of circularity looms for this boot-strapping humanism, for how can the love of others endow us with value unless those others already have value?
 Moreover, if the source of human dignity is contingent on the varying attitudes of others, how can it apply equally to every human being?
 Are the unloved bereft of the "human heart"?